YahooArchive/mojito/docs/dev_guide/topics/resource_store.rst

 Example
 ~~~~~~~

 ..
+Question:

-Need example
+..
+1. Need example.

 .. _intro-routes:

 routes
 ``````

 ..
 Questions:

 ..
 1. Is the sugar method ``getRoutes`` in ``store.server.js``?

 ..
 2. To write a custom ``routes`` addon, are developers required to override ``getRoutes`` with their own version of the function?

+..
+Answers:

+..
+1.

+..
+2.

 .. _routes-desc:

 Description
 ~~~~~~~~~~~

 The ``routes`` addon provides access to the routes.
-Athough the addon is
+Although the addon is
 not used by resource store core, it is critical to the server-side Mojito
 mojito ships with a default implementation.
 The resource store has a method
 for returning all of the route files in a single merged result.
 Although